5 Shame-Free Ways to Tackle Your Debt

-Everyone has to start somewhere, and when it comes to debt it’s important to understand the basics first.
-So here’s a quick rundown of the types of debt you might be juggling.
+If step one is breaking the taboo, step two is understanding the basics.
+Everyone has to start somewhere, and when it comes to debt it’s important to understand the main types you might be managing.
+Here’s a quick rundown of the various kinds of consumer debt.

 There are four main categories of debt: secured, unsecured, revolving, and mortgages.

 - Secured debt is collateralized by a good.
+The lender runs a credit check to make sure debt has been handled responsibly in the past, but if you default on this loan the lender has the added security of being able to seize the assets detailed in your agreement.
 A great example of secured debt is a car loan.
 The car is the good that can be taken away if you do not pay off the secured debt.

-- Revolving debt is a recurring loan that is agreed upon by a lender and a consumer.
+- Revolving debt is an agreement that enables the borrower to use up to a certain amount on a recurring basis.
 Credit card debt is both unsecured and revolving, because each month you can charge up to a certain amount, build up debt, pay it off, and then start the cycle again.
+Recurring loans can be unsecured as well.
+An example of this would be a home equity line of credit.

 - Mortgage debt is when you take out loans to continually pay off your home.
 This is also a form of secured debt, as the home itself acts as collateral and can be taken away if payments are not made.